koso-app/KOSO-Apps/privacy.md

 - KOSO products used

   If you register your products for warranty or request customer support service from Apps, we will collect Personal Information to enable us to provide customer support services to you, including your name, email address, and other information as applicable.
-We may also collect other information about HUDWAY products you own or Apps you use, such as the serial numbers, date of purchase, order details, and information related to a support or service issue, some of which might include Personal Information.
+We may also collect other information about KOSO products you own or Apps you use, such as the serial numbers, date of purchase, order details, and information related to a support or service issue, some of which might include Personal Information.

 - Vehicle onboard data